 And then one day you find ten years have got behind you,

 no one told you when to run, you missed the starting gun“

-The cash register at the beginning makes the song recognized in every corner of the planet, along with the most remarkable bass line of the history … Each note penetrates your mind and it’s impossible to forget.
-The song is sung with satirist and critic air by Waters, then a sax very well placed (worthy of the best jazz works), until ending in an explosion of sounds: saxophone, guitar (another great solo by Gilmour), drums and bass coming together perfectly.
+The cash register at the beginning makes the song recognized in every corner of the planet, along with the most remarkable bass line of history … Each note penetrates your mind and it’s impossible to forget.
+The song is sung with satiric and critical air by Waters, then a sax very well placed (worthy of the best jazz works), until ending in an explosion of sounds: saxophone, guitar (another great solo by Gilmour), drums, and bass coming together perfectly.

 “All that you touch